 - [For blended families] How do we handle our step-children’s expenses, inheritances, and other financial matters?

-Have you and your significant other answered these questions?
+Regarding family and finances, have you and your significant other answered these questions?
 It’s important that you both are on the same financial page, especially if you have or plan on having children.
 Money is the leading cause of conflict in marriage and once children are involved it just gets more complicated.
 Having a game plan ahead of time will help eliminate future disagreements.
 It’s important to remember that there is no right or wrong, just different perspectives so having open discussions is vital to strengthen relationships.

 As your family changes and grows, review your financial plan.